 - U.S. citizen or lawful permanent resident of the U.S.

-*The term “socioeconomically disadvantaged” refers to educational and social disadvantage, such as coming from a low-income family, a rural or farming community, attending a school with a limited college preparatory curriculum, or other family circumstances that impacted your educational opportunities.
+* The term “socioeconomically disadvantaged” refers to educational or social disadvantage, such as coming from a low-income family, an underserved rural or farming community, attending a school with a limited college preparatory curriculum, or other family circumstances that have impacted your educational opportunities.

 Note: All applicants must have a completed Federal Application for Student Aid (FAFSA) on file with UW-Madison.
 For instructions on how to submit, please visit the Office of Student Financial Aid.

-The scholarship application portal will continue to be opened through February 1, 2022.
-Applicants applying between November 9, 2021-February 1, 2022 will be considered for the University’s Regular Decision timeline and award notification by the end of March.
+The university’s admissions application portal will remain open through January 15.
+Students applying between November and January will be considered for the university’s regular decision timeline and will receive award notification by the end of March.

 "I know for a fact I wouldn’t be where I am today without the continual support of the CS/PKS family."Chundou Her, Powers-Knapp Scholarship Class of 2017